 In the case of Harris, we are told that underlying the more circumspect digital behavior that his organization advocates is a dangerous preoccupation with intentionality.
 The idea of being more intentional is tainted by the unsavory history of humanistic thought itself, which has been used for exclusionary purposes in the past.
 Left unsaid is exactly how exclusionary or even harmful it remains in the present.

 This kind of genealogical take down has become cliché.
 Consider how one Gizmodo blogger criticizes environmentalists’ use the word “natural” in their political activism.
 The reader is instructed that because early Europeans used the concept of nature to prop up racist ideas about Native Americans that the term is now inherently problematic and baseless.
-The reader is supposed to believe from this genealogical problematization that all human interactions are equally natural or artificial, regardless of whether we choose to scale back industrial development or to erect giant machines to control the climate.
+The reader is supposed to believe from this genealogical problematization that all human interactions with nature are equally natural or artificial, regardless of whether we choose to scale back industrial development or to erect giant machines to control the climate.

 Another common problematiziation is of the form “not everyone is privileged enough to…”, and it is often a fair objection.
 For instance, people differ in their individual ability to disconnect from seductive digital devices, whether due to work constraints or the affordability or ease of alternatives.
 But differences in circumstances similarly challenge people’s capacity to affordably see a therapist, retrofit their home to be more energy efficient, or bike to work (and one might add to that: read and understand Foucault).
 Yet most of these actions still accomplish some good in the world.
 Why is disconnection any more problematic than any other set of tactics that individuals use to imperfectly realize their values in an unequal and relatively undemocratic society?
 Should we just hold our breaths for the “total overhaul…full teardown and rebuild” of political economies that the far more astute critics demand?